yasu24/Telling-Story-with-Data/final-project-part2.md

 Given the complexities surrounding American history and culture related to guns, this project will objectively focus on "Gun Violence" rather than debating the merits of gun ownership.

-In this project, I would like to find any insight based on crime, regulation, or possibly economic data.
+In this project, I would like to find any insight based on crime, regulation, or other available data.

 The primary goal of this project is to contribute insights towards reducing gun violence and its victims.
 As such, the intended audience includes governmental officials and policymakers.

+### Current situation, Data and Facts

 We have the regulation ranking and its points for each state.

+According to the Everytown Gun Law Rankings, the laws are categorized into 6 groups.

+We are going to focus on which category is the most effective in preventing the death rate and also what kind of laws work and don't work.

+Categories
+- Foundational Law
+- Gun Industry and Product Safety
+- Guns in Public
+- Keeping Guns out of the wrong hands
+- Policing and Civil rights
+- Sales and Permitting

 <img src="Result.png" width="800"/>